 3. Stay in touch, but don’t be fanatical

-The long-distance relationship doesn’t mean that you must sit at home and wait for the day you will come back home and see your partner.
-Explore new hobbies, make friends, and discover new opportunities.
+An overseas long-distance relationship doesn’t mean that you must sit at home and wait for the day you will come back home and see your partner.
+Explore new hobbies, make friends and discover new opportunities.
 Communicate with your partner regularly, but don’t spend all of your time missing him/her.
 There are so many exciting things around you.

 You need to be smart and mature here.
-Try to find a balance between new life and important things.
-Don’t get fanatic about your relationships, but try not to lose sight of them as well.
+Try to find a balance between your new life and important things.
+Don’t get fanatic about your relationships, but try not to lose sight of it either.
+Similarly, remember that this phase in your life is also an incredible opportunity so soak up what it has to offer.

 Keep the communication open, write messages, call each other, and tell your partner about your plans and schedule.